 Juliet Pro Braille Printer and Juliet Pro 60: The Juliet Pro prints at 55 CPS when using 56 CPL or 42 CPS at the standard Braille page line length of 42 CPL.
 The Juliet Pro 60 can print at 60 CPS when set to 40 CPL.
 Both printers are interpoint, weigh 51 pounds, have low- and high-resolution graphics capability, a desktop case, single-sheet or tractor-feed capability, and ET Speaks speech system (speaking printer settings as you enter them).
 The Juliet Pro can print on wider paper (56 CPL), whereas the Juliet Pro 60 cannot.
 Enabling Technologies Company.
 Price: both models, $4,495.

 EmFuse Color Braille Station: The EmFuse is a combination print and Braille color printer.
-It can print on several different sizes (up to 12" X 18") and thicknesses of paper, and can hold up to 2,350 sheets in its paper trays, which can be refilled during the printing process if necessary.
+It can print on several different sizes (up to 12 x 18 inches) and thicknesses of paper, and can hold up to 2,350 sheets in its paper trays, which can be refilled during the printing process, if necessary.
 It produces interpoint Braille and graphics on both sides of the paper (both tactile and printed), and is rated at 400 CPS.
 It is capable of high-resolution tactile graphics.
 It has an Ethernet port to simplify networking, and comes with the Tiger Software Suite for creating documents.
 ViewPlus.
 Price: $49,995.

-Romeo Attaché and Attaché Pro: Both of these small single-sided printers print at 15 CPS on 8.5" X 11" paper.
+Romeo Attaché and Attaché Pro: Both of these small single-sided printers print at 15 CPS on 8.5 x 11 inches paper.
 The printers weigh less than 17 pounds, and can be carried in an optional carrying case.
 Three different computer connections are available: Centronics parallel, serial, and USB.
 The Pro version includes single-sheet tractors and the ET Speaks speech system.
 Enabling Technologies Company.
 Price: Romeo Attaché, $2,295; Attaché Pro, $2,495; optional carrying case, $94.95.

-Romeo Pro-LE: Based on the Romeo Pro 50, this single-sided 32-pound embosser is designed to handle the special requirements for the Library of Congress National Library Service for the Blind and Physically Handicapped labels for the digital cartridges and mailing containers.
-There are two versions listed on the Enabling Technologies Web site, a 40-cell and a 24-cell version.
+Romeo Pro-LE: Based on the Romeo Pro 50, this single-sided, 32-pound embosser is designed to handle the special requirements for the Library of Congress National Library Service for the Blind and Physically Handicapped labels for the digital cartridges and mailing containers.
+There are two versions listed on the Enabling Technologies website, a 40-cell and a 24-cell version.
 It is highly recommended by the manufacturer to purchase the 40-cell version.
-This version handles up to 11" X 11½" paper size, and can be used for regular Braille production as well.
+This version handles up to 11 x 11½ inches paper size, and can be used for regular Braille production as well.
 Tractor-fed plastic embossables, standard Braille paper, and single sheet tractors are accommodated.
-Special firmware works with the Duxbury Braille Translator to produce Braille dots of various sizes to accommodate many labeling needs, as well as standard Braille.
+Special firmware works with the Duxbury Braille Translator to produce Braille dots of various sizes to accommodate many labeling needs as well as standard Braille.
 Brailles up to 50 CPS, depending on the dot size selected.
 Operates with either USB, parallel, or serial connections to a computer.
 Enabling Technologies Company.
 Price: $3,995 for both versions.

 The following devices are for manual Braille input entry for producing Braille onto paper.